 U.S. 70 is a major hurricane evacuation route and is also the route many travelers take to the Crystal Coast beaches during the summer.
 Traffic volumes vary along the corridor but are highest around Clayton and Goldsboro.

 The U.S. 70 Corridor plays an important role as part of the National Highway System and the Strategic Highway Network.
-It's also a North Carolina Strategic Transportation Corridor, and is an important link to and from rural areas.
+It's also a North Carolina Strategic Transportation Corridor and is an important link to and from rural areas

-The North Carolina Department of Transportation is employing multiple solutions to improve passenger and freight movement along the U.S. 70 Corridor from Raleigh to the state Port of Morehead City.
+The N.C.
+Department of Transportation is working to improve passenger and freight movement along the U.S. 70 Corridor from Raleigh to the state Port of Morehead City.

 1548 Mail Service Center

-Raleigh, NC 27699-1548
+Raleigh, NC 27699

 Resources for Local Property Owners

 Although the N.C.
 Department of Transportation works to minimize the number of homes and businesses displaced by a road project, it is inevitable, in many cases, that a certain amount of private property is needed.
 The following information explains right of way acquisition and answers questions about the process.